gary149/skills/apps/tutorials/llm-training-guide.md

 The model will be pushed to Hub automatically.
 Should I submit?
 ```

 This is your chance to adjust anything.
 Change the output repo name, pick different hardware, or ask Claude to modify training parameters.
-Once you approve, Claude submits the job.
+Once you approve, the agent submits the job.

 ### Track Progress